gaurav1780/comp1010practicalClassMaterial/week 2 - javaEclipse/workshopJavaEclipse.md

 # Outline

+1. Why you should solve HackerRank contests, demo - 15 minutes
-1. Structure of a Java program - 20 minutes
+2. Structure of a Java program - 15 minutes
-2. Compiling and executing a Java program - 20 minutes
+3. Compiling and executing a Java program - 15 minutes
-3. Importing a Java project from an ***archive file*** in Eclipse - 10 minutes
+4. Importing a Java project from an **archive file** in Eclipse - 10 minutes
-4. Exporting a Java project to an ***archive file*** from Eclipse - 10 minutes
+5. Exporting a Java project to an **archive file** from Eclipse - 10 minutes
-5. Completing a simple Java program - 20 minutes
+6. Completing a simple Java program - 15 minutes
-6. Problem solving (**extremely useful for practical exam 1) - 20 minutes
+7. Problem solving (**extremely useful for practical exam 1) - 20 minutes

+# HackerRank

+We have created several HackerRank contests we will release over the semester.
+These will help you do well in your practical exams.
+Your demo will give you a short demonstration of the first HackerRank contest at [https://www.hackerrank.com/comp115-concepts](https://www.hackerrank.com/comp115-concepts)

 # Structure of a Java program